Ubik (band): History

-On May 5, 2018, they released a collaboration EP with the band Cold Meat called Ubik / Cold Meat Split, where they covered X's song "Nausea" from their debut album Log Angeles.
+On May 5, 2018, they released a collaboration EP with the band Cold Meat called Ubik / Cold Meat Split, where they covered X's song "Nausea" from their debut album Los Angeles.

 On September 27, 2019, the band released their debut album Next Phase after a brief hiatus.
 The album had a launch event that included Vampire, Bitumen and The Uglies, but the event was met with sound issues.
 Daniel Lupton of Sorry State Records called it a "very riffing and melodic, but also a little aggressive."